varshikasriya/Enigma-AIML25/level2-models/README.md

   - `predict(X)`
   - or similar, just keep it consistent for all your work
 - [ ] Write a comparison script (`compare.py`) that:
-  - Loads the dataset from `datasets/binary_classification.csv`
+  - Loads the both datasets from `datasets`
   - Trains both models
   - Logs required metrics
 - [ ] Create an `analysis.md` or `analysis.txt` file with your explanations